benjkent/Hacking-with-Swift-UIkit/README.md

 * When a user selects an item a new screen presents the photo
 * User can touch selected photo to view without navigation

-### Coding abstract
+### Coding overview
 * Loading data from a static content file.
-* Using IOS built-in navigation
+* IOS built-in embeded navigation controller
-* Touch disable navigation for one screen or view only
+* Hide & show navigation bar with touch
+* Introduce Apple design guidline: Large titles
+* Display data in a table view
-* Working with table data
+* Show details of a table item
+* Alter elements in Navigaition bar

 ### Credit
 * Hackingwithswift